Image courtesy of Library of Congress

 of North Carolina.
 The committee discovered several financial discrepancies, including what it claimed to be nearly $20,000 in missing funds.
 Magruder addressed a letter to Speaker

 Cheves in December 1814 refuting the charges.
-But less than a month later, on January 21, 1815, Representative James Clark
+But a month later, on January 21, 1815, Representative James Clark